material-components/material-components-web/packages/mdc-linear-progress/README.md

 Note that `aria-label`, `aria-valuemin`, and `aria-valuemax` are static and must be configured in the HTML. `aria-valuenow` is updated dynamically by the foundation when the progress value is updated in determinate progress bars.

+### RTL Localization

+The direction of the progress bar follows the `dir` attribute on its nearest ancestor.
+For example, setting `dir="rtl"` on the progress root reverses the direction of the indicator.
+Where multiple `dir` attributes are specified in the tree, the one on the progress bar root takes precedence.

 ### Styles
 ```scss
 @use "@material/linear-progress";